 Shopify uses tags for internal search, collection rules, and filtering.
 A good tag set comes from the image content: palette tags, subject tags, style tags.
 Tags that match how buyers browse improve both search visibility and store navigation, and they are the field most sellers leave blank when listing by hand.

-Alt text is an accessibility requirement and an image-search signal, and it is almost never written by hand at catalog scale.
-An AI that has already analyzed the artwork can describe it accurately in a sentence, which is exactly what alt text is supposed to be.
+Alt text supports accessibility and image search, and it is often skipped at catalog scale.
+A system that has already analyzed the artwork can draft a concise description, which is exactly what useful alt text should do.

-Why Do Most AI POD Descriptions Sound Generic?
+Why Do Most Generated POD Descriptions Sound Generic?

-Because most "AI-powered" POD tools generate copy from a text prompt you write, not from the image.
-You upload an artwork, type something like "abstract blue and gold oil painting," and the AI writes copy from your words.
-The output can only ever be a rephrasing of the description you gave it, and that creates three real problems.
+Many tools generate copy from a text prompt rather than the image.
+You upload an artwork, type something like “abstract blue and gold oil painting,” and the system drafts from those words.
+The result is bounded by the description you supplied, which creates three practical problems.

 You are doing the work twice

-Writing a description of your artwork so an AI can write a listing from it is not fundamentally different from writing the listing yourself.
-You have added a step, and the AI has generated output from that step.
-For a catalog of 200 pieces, you still write 200 image descriptions before the AI does anything.
+Writing a description of your artwork so another tool can turn it into a listing is not fundamentally different from writing the listing yourself.
+For a catalog of 200 pieces, you still write 200 image descriptions before the tool does anything.

 The copy reflects your prompt, not the artwork

-If you type "abstract blue painting," you get copy about an abstract blue painting, regardless of whether the piece has gold highlights, a particular texture, or a compositional quality a buyer might specifically search for.
-The AI cannot tell you things about the image you did not first tell it.
-It is a rephrasing engine, not an analysis engine.
+If you type “abstract blue painting,” you get copy about an abstract blue painting, regardless of whether the piece has gold highlights, a particular texture, or a compositional quality a buyer might specifically search for.
+Prompt-only generation cannot use image details you never supplied.

 Generic output at scale

-AI copy generated from short text prompts converges on the same vocabulary and structure.
-"Bring warmth and personality to any space."
-"A stunning statement piece."
-"Perfect for the art lover in your life."
-After 50 products this language becomes noise, and it does nothing to differentiate your listings from every other store that ran the same workflow.
+Copy generated from short prompts often converges on the same vocabulary and structure.
+“Bring warmth and personality to any space.”
+“A stunning statement piece.”
+“Perfect for the art lover in your life.”
+After 50 products, this language becomes noise.

 What the difference looks like in output: